 This is a very common misconception.
 If I had my way home health would change their name to home rehab, as this is much closer to what they do.
 If I was a healthy person, broke my arm (probably doing something stupid), and needed physical therapy (PT), I would not be considered homebound and I would need to drive to the PT clinic.
 Whereas my grandma would be quite impaired, and she would likely be considered “homebound” and could get the benefit of home PT from home health.
 Similar concepts for occupational therapy, speech therapy, home infusions, and chronic wounds.
 If I had any of those I would need to drive to the clinic.
 Thus, the main requirement of home health is that you are homebound.
 The other big distinction is that it is based on goals, if you meet the goals you are off home health, if you fail to meet the goals after the designated time, there again, you are off home health.
 None of that is true with hospice- except if the patient appears to improve and no longer being terminally ill, they would be graduated.
 The other big distinction is that home health does not come with doctor supervision, whereas hospice does come with specially trained and experienced doctors.
 In home health, whatever doctor ordered the home health generally is managing those orders and all the care plan, thus the pages and pages of orders and care plans that doctors end up reviewing and signing.

 If you have other questions about hospice, we’d be happy to answer those.
-Please contact us at Heart ‘n Home Hospice by clicking here and we will help dispel all myths about hospice.
+Reach out to us 24/7.